Update (September 21, 2022)

 Do investors need to visit Pakistan for the encashment of NPC?

 No, the investors can both invest and redeem the certificates electronically through the web portals of the respective bank.

 This brings an end to our guide on how to invest in Naya Pakistan Certificates.
 For more details and information, please refer to the aforementioned banks or visit the official site of the State Bank of Pakistan.

-Moreover, don’t forget to subscribe to the Zameen Newsletter and Facebook page to receive the latest updates about the real estate developments in your city.
+Moreover, don’t forget to visit and like our Facebook page to receive the latest updates about the real estate developments in your city.